secureblue/hardened-chromium/README.md

 - `chrome://flags/#show-punycode-domains`
 - `chrome://flags/#disable-cross-origin-referrers`

 Other flags are also provided for compatibility should you experience an issue related to some of the hardening enabled by default.
+For example, if you experience cookies being cleared on each run of chromium, disable `chrome://flags/#network-service-sandbox`.

 ## Contributing